|The Church and the Former Sex Offender

 Faith-Based Sexual Addiction and/ or Offender Resources:

-There are no shortage of faith-based resources for dealing with sexual addiction or issues with deviant sexuality.
-It is
+There are many faith-based resources for dealing with sexual addiction or issues with deviant sexuality.
+It is only a

 The bottom line: There are resources to help both the sex addict/ offender to deal with the internal issues, and